jiawei-95/jiawei-95.github.io/_pages/about.md

 # 🔥 News
-- *2024.01*: &nbsp;🎉🎉 Our work on path-sensitive typestate analysis accepted at FSE 2024.
+- *2024.01*: &nbsp;🎉🎉 Our work on path-sensitive typestate analysis is accepted by FSE 2024.
-- *2024.01*: &nbsp;🎉🎉 Our work on quantum speedups on dynamic transitive closure-based static analysis accepted at TOSEM.
+- *2024.01*: &nbsp;🎉🎉 Our work on quantum speedups on dynamic transitive closure-based static analysis is accepted by TOSEM.

 # 📝 Publications